 SAP has tagged this security note as High Priority.
 Onapsis researchers have analyzed possible exploitation scenarios and discovered that more than just confidentiality can be compromised.
 Through the use of obtained credentials, attacks can be leveraged that affect integrity and availability too.
 When viewing the note, a customer would be able to find details of all the bugs that were corrected in the new release of SAP HANA XSA.
 Despite the fact that SAP included each CVE with its proper CVSS risk value, there are two specific vulnerabilities that are a lot more critical than the others.

-The first one is a vulnerability in which a remote attacker, who obtained access to the low-privilege account of a controller user, and who has the SpaceAuditor authorization, could retrieve database credentials of the technical users that are used by the system to connect XSA applications to the database.
+The first one is a vulnerability in which a remote attacker, who obtained access to the low-privilege account of a controller user, and who has the SpaceAuditor authorization, could retrieve database credentials of the technical users that are used by the system to connect XSA applications to the database (only in the space where controller-user has the SpaceAuditor role).
 When successfully executed, credentials in plaintext and other sensitive information could be obtained.
 To illustrate, the diagram below shows the typical MVC pattern that SAP uses as the base architecture for XSA.
 It is the controller layer which exposes the vulnerabilities.

 Onapsis researchers Nahuel Sánchez and Pablo Artuso found a number of ways in which malicious clients are able to approach the XSA APIs exposed by the controller, leading to the unintentional exposure of privileged user credentials.
 The key in all attacks is carefully choosing the parameters to be passed to the vulnerable APIs, which in various cases causes different information to be prompted as a response.
 The information that could be exposed in this way concerns a variety of sensitive data: HANA database usernames and passwords in plain text, application client secrets and application public keys.